vdchoi/theratcave.github.io/_pages/about.md

 #### Welcome to The Rat Cave! ####

-We are an Among Us focused server for everyone to hang out and play games together!
+The Rat Cave is an inclusive and tight-knit gaming server, that hosts a safe community for our members to meet new friends and play games together!

 ##### Perks #####
 - REGULAR DISCORD NITRO GIVEAWAYS!